scribblelive/recent-posts/README.md

 __EventId__

-The id of the ScribbleLive? event you would like to display.
+The id of the ScribbleLive event you would like to display.
 You can find this by logging in to https://client.scribblelive.com, and going to the API section of your event.
 The id it at the top of the API section.

 __TotalPostsToShow__